msmbuilder/msmbuilder/doc/decomposition.rst

-The tICA method has one obvious drawback: its solution is a linear combination of all input degrees of freedom, and their relative weights typically non-zero.
-This makes each independent component difficult to interpret in a algorithmic fashion, because hundreds or thousands of different metrics could be combined together into a single collective variable.
+The tICA method has one obvious drawback: its solution is a linear combination of all input degrees of freedom, and their relative weights are typically non-zero.
+This makes each independent component difficult to interpret in a algorithmic fashion, because it could comprise hundreds or thousands of different metrics.
 Because an important property of reaction coordinates is their role in facilitating physical interpretation of the underlying molecular system, we consider it desirable to reduce the number of explicitly used variables.
-SparseTICA[#f2]_ attempts to resolve this interpretability issue by using a sparse approximation to the eigenvalue problem found in tICA and returning independent components comprised of only the most relevant degrees of freedom.
+SparseTICA[#f2]_ attempts to resolve this interpretability issue by using a sparse approximation to the eigenvalue problem found in tICA and returning independent components composed of only the most relevant degrees of freedom.

 PCA